 Q: I would need 2 files, 1 for hard copy, titles, etc, the other electronic for all files, including vehicle titles?

-A: With Paper Tiger Online and Digital Tiger, powered by Google Docs, you would be able to index your hard copy files, titles, etc. and upload your electronic files to Google Docs format, and be able to search from Paper Tiger Online to find both your hard copy files and your electronic files.
-When Digital Tiger is activated, search results are produced from both apps, Paper Tiger Online and Google Docs.
+A: With Paper Tiger Online and Digital Tiger, powered by Google Drive, you would be able to index your hard copy files, titles, etc. and upload your electronic files to Google Docs format, and be able to search from Paper Tiger Online to find both your hard copy files and your electronic files.
+When Digital Tiger is activated, search results are produced from both apps, Paper Tiger Online and Google Drive.
 See this knowledge base article that gives an overview of what Digital Tiger is and includes a screen cast for activating Digital Tiger: http://thepapertiger.com/support/articles.php?id=20297536&catId=20008411

 Comment: I want to use it to organize other things.
 I have a million tapes, CD’s, and papers and need to get a handle on the best ways to set up them.